 Friday 22 September 2023

-The thing about good jeans is that 90 per cent of the action takes place around your ankles.
+The thing about good jeans is that 90 per cent of the attention takes place around your ankles.
 How you hem your jeans, and how you cuff them, pretty much determines how good those jeans are going to look.
 Get this bit wrong, and the rest doesn’t matter.
 You’ll be the guy with baggy bootcuts flapping around your toes.
 Of course, cuffing trends change over time.
-In the ‘90s, saggy, skater-style, un-cuffed jeans were all the rage, but denim fashion has (thankfully) evolved since then.
-Now most guys are cuffing their jeans—and the world’s a better place for it.
-Here’s our basic guide to cuffing men’s denim jeans.
-The good, the bad, and the very, very ugly.
+In the ‘90s, saggy, skater-style, un-cuffed jeans were all the rage, but denim fashion has evolved since then.
+Now most guys are cuffing their jeans.
+So, here’s our basic guide to cuffing men’s denim jeans.
+The good, the bad and everything in between.

 The general rule is that wide-leg, boot-cut jeans shouldn’t be cuffed.
 Same usually goes for skinny jeans.
 One has too much fabric, and the other is snug enough already.
-Cuffing also doesn’t work if the denim is too thick (anything over 14.75 ounces is going to feel like rolling cardboard).
-For all other jeans, cuffing is a great way to draw attention to your kicks, or sharpen your silhouette down there.
-It tends to work better with slim-fit jeans, where the leg naturally tapers down towards the ankle.
-Of course, if your jeans are way too long (and getting them hemmed at a tailor isn’t an option) cuffing is pretty much mandatory.
-You can’t have pants that flap along the ground.
+Cuffing also doesn’t work if the denim is too thick—it could feel like trying to roll a newspaper.
+But for other styles, especially slim-fit jeans?
+It’s a resounding yes.
+And if they're too long (and getting them hemmed at a tailor isn’t an option)?
+Cuffing is a must.

 The single cuff

 The simplest of them all.
 A timeless choice that's adaptable and effortlessly stylish.